weaveworks/profiles/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Thank you for opening this bug report!
-You are helping make pctl a better project :)
+You are helping make profiles a better project :)
 In order to help us process this issue faster, please provide as much detail as possible.

 When providing command examples, error output or code samples, please use code blocks.